Canada–Democratic Republic of the Congo relations

 Canada and the Democratic Republic of the Congo (DRC) established diplomatic relations in 1960, following the DRC's independence.
 Canada maintains an embassy in Kinshasa, and the DRC has one in Ottawa.

-While Canada's connection to the region (then known as the Belgian Congo) dates back to the Victorian era, its formal involvement began in the 1940s with a push for closer commercial partnership.
-A trade commissioner was appointed to Léopoldville in 1948.
-Since then, the two nations have shared a consistently positive history marked by investment, financial aid, cooperation, and sustained diplomatic engagement.
+Although Canadian links to the Congo date back to the Victorian era, formal involvement began in the 1940s with a push for closer commercial ties.
+In 1948, Canada appointed a trade commissioner to Léopoldville (now Kinshasa), and in the decades since, relations have generally been characterized by Canadian investment, development assistance, technical cooperation, and ongoing diplomatic engagement.

 History

 Victorian era

-In 1887, William Henry Faulknor, a young Canadian from Hamilton, Ontario who had joined the Plymouth Brethren evangelical movement, arrived at Bunkeya, in Katanga, a centralized state ruled by Msiri.
+In 1887, William Henry Faulknor, a young Canadian from Hamilton, Ontario, who had joined the Plymouth Brethren evangelical movement, arrived at Bunkeya, in Katanga, a centralized state ruled by Msiri.
 Msiri employed Faulknor and other missionaries as "errand boys," symbols of his influence, while Faulknor taught and converted a small group of redeemed slaves.

 William Grant Stairs (1863–1892), a Canadian born in Halifax, Nova Scotia and educated at the Royal Military College of Canada in Kingston, Ontario, was a civil engineer, explorer, and mercenary who was appointed by Belgium's King Leopold II to lead an expedition in 1891 of four hundred men which captured the Katanga (Shaba) copper territories for Belgium.
 Contemporaneous accounts of the expedition reported that during a confrontation, Katanga's king Msiri was shot dead and then decapitated, the head placed on a stake by Stairs's forces.
 Stairs then began reorganising affairs, appointing Msiri's son Mukandavantu (Mukanda Bantu) to replace Msiri, and securing the Congo State's authority over a fifty-mile radius.
 Stairs himself died of malaria only six months later while on trek to the coast, in Chinde, Mozambique, and was buried there.
 The Brethren missionaries including Faulknor made no attempt to obstruct Stairs's campaign and relied on the Belgian military following Msiri's defeat.
 Faulknor left Katanga in 1892, and returned to Canada.
 The Canadian Baptist Mission (Mission des Baptistes Réguliers du Canada) established a presence in the Congo in 1926, and had two missions in southern Léopoldville Province in 1946.